phoneGroup/phoneGroup.github.io/people.md

       <div class="col-md-8">
         <div class="card-body">
           <h5 class="card-title">Gianpaolo Coro</h5>
-          Research at the Institute of Science and Technologies of the National Research Council of Italy
+          Researcher at the Institute of Science and Technologies of the National Research Council of Italy
         </div>
       </div>
     </div>